IntersectMBO/cardano-node/doc/reference/multisig.md

   --out-file script.addr
 ```

-#### Step 3 - Construct and submit a tx to the multi-signature address
+#### Step 3 - construct and submit a transaction (tx) to the multi signature address
-We then need to construct and submit a tx to send ADA to the multi-signature address.

-Construct the tx body:
+To construct and submit a tx to send ada to the multi signature address, construct the tx body:

 ```bash
 cardano-cli shelley transaction build-raw
     --ttl 1000